Aeroméxico: Dreamliners

 On 25 July 2012, Aeroméxico CEO Andrés Conesa announced the purchase of six Boeing 787-9 Dreamliners.
 The new order was added to the package of 20 aircraft that the company had announced in 2011 and nine more Boeing 787-8 Dreamliners already provided.
 The delivery of the Dreamliners began in the summer of 2013.
-The total investment is US$11 billion and includes the acquisition of 90 Boeing 737 MAX 8s which began delivering from 2018.
+The total investment is US$11 billion and includes the acquisition of 90 Boeing 737 MAX 8s, which began delivering from 2018.
 The airline took delivery of its first Boeing 787-8 Dreamliner (sourced from the ILFC order book) in early August 2013 and officially launched commercial service on 1 October 2013.
 Between 2013 and 2015, the remaining eight were delivered (seven leased and two owned by Aeroméxico outright).

 In September 2016, Aeroméxico received its first Boeing 787-9 Dreamliner.
 This particular frame, registered XA-ADL, is named after and painted in a unique commemorating Quetzalcoatl, a major figure in Aztec culture of pre-Hispanic Mexico, as the result of a "Design in the Air" competition hosted by the airline inviting students at select universities in Mexico to submit a potential design to be painted on the airframe.

 Branded fares

-In February 2018, Aeromexico introduced a new branded fares structure, which included a new Basic fare that did not contain a checked luggage allowance, nor did it allow for seat assignments, upgrades, or changes.
+In February 2018, Aeroméxico introduced a new branded fares structure, which included a new Basic fare that did not contain a checked luggage allowance, nor did it allow for seat assignments, upgrades, or changes.

 2020

 Bankruptcy

-The COVID-19 pandemic deeply affected the global aviation industry, including Aeromexico.
-Aeromexico's stock dropped during first half of 2020 and rumors about bankruptcy appeared, however on June 19, the company denied these rumors.
+The COVID-19 pandemic deeply affected the global aviation industry, including Aeroméxico.
+Aeroméxico's stock dropped during first half of 2020 and rumors about bankruptcy.
 On June 30, Aeroméxico voluntarily filed for Chapter 11 bankruptcy in the United States.
-However, day-to-day operations will continue as the company restructures.
-Existing tickets should still be honored, and employees will continue to be paid as usual, according to management.
+However, day-to-day operations continued as the company restructured.
+Existing tickets were honored and employees continued to be paid as usual.

 On July 1, 2021, shareholder Delta Air Lines announced it would purchase $185 million of the Mexican airline's Chapter 11 debt.

+On August 28, 2024, Aeroméxico unveiled a new livery in celebration of the airline's 90th anniversary.